-I’m sure that if you search for “lunar eclipse December 10 2011 astrology”, you’ll be inundated with mundane astrological predictions.
-I’m also pretty sure that most of the predictions will be vague and obvious, such that there will be prolongation of some sort of already ongoing long-term crisis, you know, the type of crisis that always takes years to resolve anyway. 🙂
+I’m sure that if you search for “lunar eclipse December 10, 2011, astrology”, you’ll be inundated with mundane astrological predictions.
+I’m also pretty sure that most of the predictions will be vague and obvious.
+You’ll see people predict that some existing long-term crisis will be prolonged.
+You know, the type of crisis that always takes years to resolve anyway. 🙂

 Six Elements for Deducing Advanced Knowledge

 One of the first issues that come up with mundane astrological work is deciding which charts matter most and how they fit together.

 In Book I, Chapter 1, of The Book of Religions and Dynasties, Abu Ma’shar sets out the 6 levels of important mundane charts.
 These are hierarchically arranged in terms of the length of time for which they give significations.
 One of the more fascinating aspects of that exposition is that all of the charts are of lunar syzygies (New and Full Moons) and solar sign ingresses.
 The level of importance assigned to a specific ingress or syzygy pertains to its proximity in time to important phenomena.
 Here is the list of the six elements for deducing advanced knowledge (from Book I, Ch.
 1, 12-21).
 You may find it helpful to use the handy tables of Jupiter-Saturn conjunctions and Mars-Saturn conjunctions supplied on Richard Nolle’s website.

 1. Aries Ingress Preceding Great Conjunction in Aries